Single skating: Clothing

 The clothing worn by single skaters at ISU Championships, the Olympics, and international competitions must be "modest, dignified and appropriate for athletic competition—not garish or theatrical in design".
 Props and accessories are not allowed.
 Clothing can reflect the character of the skaters' chosen music and must not "give the effect of excessive nudity inappropriate for the discipline".

 All men must wear full-length trousers, a rule that has been in effect since the 1994–1995 season.
 Since 1988, the ISU required that women skaters wear skirts during competition, a rule dubbed "the Katarina Rule", after East German skater Katarina Witt, who "skated her tapdance-based short program in a showgirl-style light blue sequined leotard with high-cut legs, low-cut chest, and similarly colored feathers on her headdress and sleeves and around the hips as the only perfunctionary gesture in the way of a skirt".
 Decorations on costumes must be "non-detachable"; judges can deduct one point per program if part of the competitors' costumes or decorations fall on the ice.
 If there is a costume or prop violation, the judges can deduct one point per program.

 If competitors do not adhere to these guidelines, they "will be penalized by a deduction".
 However, costume deductions are rare.
-Juliet Newcomer from U.S. Figure Skating states that by the time skaters get to a national or world championship, they have received enough feedback about their costumes and are no longer willing to take any more risks of losing points.
+Juliet Newcomer from U.S. Figure Skating states that by the time skaters get to a national or world championship, they have received enough feedback on their costumes and are no longer willing to take any more risks of losing points.

 Also according to the New York Post, one of the goals of skaters and designers is to ensure that a costume's design, which can "make or break a performance", does not affect the skaters' scores.
 Designers collaborate with skaters and their coaches to help them design costumes that fit the themes and requirements of their programs for months before the start of each season.
 There have been calls to require figure skaters to wear uniforms, similar to those in other competitive sports, in order to make the sport less expensive and more inclusive, and to emphasize its athletic side.